 “My favorite benefit is the Microsoft philanthropies program,” says Jamal, a Senior Consultant in Reston.
 “There’s tremendous impact where we as employees are given that opportunity to impact those organizations, and that’s something that that really excites me and makes me proud to work for this company.”

 For Adam, a Service Engineer in Redmond, Microsoft’s work-life integration hits even closer to home.
 As an Army Special Forces veteran, he appreciates Microsoft’s fitness and wellness program benefits.
 But as a husband and father of four daughters, he appreciates the company’s parental leave policy and overall flexibility.

 “Microsoft really rewards you based on what you’ve accomplished.
 They don’t say, ‘Hey, you know, we’re going to put these hard limits,’ like this time to this time.
 Really, it’s more of a, ‘This is the deliverable we want from you.’
 Then if you provide that, they don’t mind what time or where you’re doing it.
 I’m still doing hard work, but I make my schedule work for me.”

 Working for Microsoft means that he never has to choose between work or missing a dance recital – he has the freedom he needs to enjoy both his professional and personal life.

 Want to love your job and still be there for the moments that matter?
-Learn more about cleared career opportunities at Microsoft.
+Check out open roles for cleared professionals at Microsoft.

 SPONSORED CONTENT: This article is written by or on behalf of our Sponsor.